 Navigating the stages of your first claim

 Many people have never filed a lawsuit or been an active participant in the legal process.
 Because of this, when confronted with personal injury, filing a claim can be an intimidating and confusing process.
-This apprehension can be easily eliminated by being aware of what to expect.
+This apprehension can be easily eliminated by being aware of what to expect at your first lawyer consultation.
 Personal injury lawsuits can vary, but the basic stages of a personal injury case often remain constant.
 Here’s an overview of the stages of the personal injury claim process and what you can expect:

 Meeting with an attorney

 The first stage in filing a personal injury claim is the initial case consultation with an attorney.
 When meeting with an attorney to review your case, the attorney will want to be informed on the details of how you were injured and will ask additional information relevant to the success of your case, such as detailed information about your injury, treatment, and even your insurance.
 They will also want to know of any correspondence you may have had regarding your injury.
 Following this meeting you will be notified as to whether the attorney is interested in representing you and you will begin completing the necessary paperwork for representation.